Daniel Ings

-Daniel Ings (born 1985) is a British actor.
-He starred as Luke Curran in the Channel 4/Netflix comedy series Lovesick (2014–2018).
-Other credits include Psychoville (2011), The Café (2011), The Crown (2016–2017), Instinct (2018–2019), Black Mirror (2019), The English Game (2020), I Hate Suzie (2020), Sex Education (2023), The Gold (2023), and The Gentlemen (2024).
+Daniel Ings (born 30 November 1985) is a British actor.
+He is known for starring as Luke Curran in the television series Lovesick (2014–2018), Freddy Horniman in The Gentlemen (2024) and Lord Lyonel Baratheon in A Knight of the Seven Kingdoms (2026).

 Early life

-Ings attended Dauntsey's School in Wiltshire, followed by Lancaster University where he studied theatre studies, graduating in 2008.
+Ings was born in Exeter, Devon.
+He attended Dauntsey's School in Wiltshire, followed by Lancaster University where he studied theatre studies, graduating in 2008.
 Ings later trained at Bristol Old Vic Theatre School, and the National Youth Theatre, but left the course early as he started to win roles, notably a small one in Pirates of the Caribbean: On Stranger Tides.

 Career

 Ings appeared as the playboy best friend Luke in the Netflix romantic comedy Lovesick (2014–2018).
 He played Jake in the Channel 4 comedy Pete versus Life, Kelvin in the BBC comedy-drama Psychoville, and John in Sky 1's comedy The Café (2011).

 In 2014, he appeared as the unscrupulous "Director of Output" Matt Taverner in the BBC2 mockumentary W1A (2014–2015), and as Commander Mike Parker in the Netflix series The Crown (2016–2017).
 In 2018, he began playing the husband of Alan Cumming's lead character on the CBS drama television series Instinct (2018–2019).

 In 2020, he appeared as Francis Marindin in Julian Fellowes' series The English Game for Netflix and as Cob, the embittered husband to Billie Piper's Suzie, in acclaimed Sky Atlantic series I Hate Suzie.
 In 2023, he starred as Dan in the Netflix series Sex Education.
-In the same year, he played Archie Osbornein the BBC One series The Gold.
+In the same year, he played Archie Osborne in the BBC One series The Gold.

-In 2024, he starred as Frederick "Freddy" Horniman in the Netflix Guy Ritchie television series The Gentlemen, alongside Theo James, Kaya Scodelario, Vinnie Jones and Ray Winstone.
-In June 2024, it was announced that Ings would portray Lyonel Baratheon in the upcoming series A Knight of the Seven Kingdoms.
+In 2024, he starred as Frederick "Freddy" Horniman in the Netflix Guy Ritchie television series The Gentlemen.
+Ings plays a lively and likable Lyonel Baratheon in the 2026 series A Knight of the Seven Kingdoms.